-I do!
 My family visited Bannack ghost town on the last day of a Montana road trip last summer.
-I've visited several ghost towns in the west, and Bannack is the best by far.
+We've visited several ghost towns in the west, and Bannack is by far the best.

 In my experience, most ghost towns are in ruins, with few standing structures.
 Others are tourist traps.
 Bannack is everything I wanted a ghost town to be.
 Dozens of original buildings are still standing, and you can go inside and walk around many of them.

 Here is everything you need to know before you visit Bannack ghost town in Montana.

 What to Expect

 Bannack is an abandoned mining town in southwestern Montana.
 At one time, it was the territorial capital of Montana – a thriving community.
 People lived in Bannock from the 1860's through 1930's.
 From there the population dwindled and the town was empty by 1960.

 Colorful characters lived in Bannack, including a sheriff who actually led a criminal gang of thieves and murderers.
 He and several his gang were eventually killed or hanged by an organized group of Vigilantes.

 Today, there are dozens of standing buildings in Bannack.
 Visitors can walk inside and explore any that are unlocked.

 Some buildings have been repaired and cleaned up to make them safer for visitors, but there are no plans to restore Bannack.
 It will remain a ghost town.